SystemFw/blog/content/staging/paxos-failures.md

-And yet, believe it or not, this is the simplest thing that could possibly work if we want fault-tolerance, and we will show that by trying simpler algorithms and then relentlessly breaking them.
+And yet, believe it or not, this is the simplest thing that could possibly work if we want fault-tolerance, and we will show that by trying simpler algorithms and relentlessly breaking them.

 ## Failing our way to Paxos